Coroutines Rule Set

 - caught and shown to the user

-they must always be rethrown in the same context.
+they must always be immediately rethrown in the same context.

 Using runCatching